matrix-org/matrix-appservice-bridge/README.md

 ## Data Models
  * `MatrixRoom` - A representation of a matrix room.
- * `JungleRoom` - A representation of a third-party room.
+ * `RemoteRoom` - A representation of a third-party room.
  * `MatrixUser` - A representation of a matrix user.
- * `JungleUser` - A representation of a third-party user.
+ * `RemoteUser` - A representation of a third-party user.

 # API